Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 31

 Mostly worked on the cards today.
 I wrote a flip method for the cards so that player 1 and player will have the same moves (from their respective points of view) rather than a flipped version of each other.
 I also wrote rand5() to produce a list of 5 different values, so that there would be no duplicates in our starting deck.
 And finally, I added in the rotation of cards.
 I also added in a dropdown menu during the game that allows you to return to the menu, restart the game, go to the red/blue win screen, skip to a position where you can capture the king, and skip to a position where you can reach the temple.

+### June 6

+I fixed some bugs in class today.
+Mostly, with how the one player mode worked with the buttons.
+I changed some booleans to make the dropdown work in one player mode and also changed rematch a little.
+Previously, rematch would go immediately to two player, but I changed it so that it went to the last played mode.